Wollbobaggins/Chess-CPP/README.md

 ## Evaluation

+#### Number of Objectives Achieved: 4 / 13

 Honestly, this technical test was pretty rough for me.
-While I felt that the listed requirements/objectives were not that challenging, understanding the framework that I attempted to complete the test in was very difficult.
-Previously before this examination, I had never worked with UCI protocols or any chess engine other than my own (which was not UCI compliant) as a result, the vast majority of time bottlenecks were a result of reading and comprehending the API for both chess engine and GUI.
+While <strong>I felt that the listed requirements/objectives were not that challenging</strong>, understanding the framework that I attempted to complete the test in was very difficult.
+Previously before this examination, <strong>I had never worked with UCI protocols or any chess engine</strong> other than my own (which was not UCI compliant) as a result, the vast <strong>majority of time bottlenecks were a result of reading and comprehending the API and source code</strong> for both chess engine and GUI.
 And wow!
 I could not find any sort of documentation explaining the code behind Stockfish other than the comments that were provided directly in the source!

+Overall, I believe that a 4 / 13 score is abysmal at best.
+However, I truly believe that had I previously been familiar with the source materials, I would have achieved a far higher score.
+Please take this into consideration.

+## Final Notes

+Thank you so much for the opportunity  and chance to work with Chess.com.
+This was incredibly exciting for me as the prospect of working with my favorite company and my favorite pastime was just awesome.
+I definitely feel much more prepared to work with chess engines in the future!